kyma-project/kyma/docs/application-connector/02-01-application-connector.md

 ## Connector Service

->**CAUTION:** With the [Compass](https://github.com/kyma-incubator/compass) being target API for the Application Connectivity topics this component has been deprecated.
+>**CAUTION:** With the [Compass](https://github.com/kyma-incubator/compass) being target API for the Application Connectivity topics this component's API has been deprecated.
 For the information on how to install Compass and integrate with it please refer to the [guides](https://kyma-project.io/docs/components/compass/#installation-enable-compass-in-kyma) or directly to the [GraphQL schema](https://github.com/kyma-incubator/compass/blob/master/components/director/pkg/graphql/schema.graphql).
 Backwards compatibility is being preserved via the introduction of [Connectivity Adapter](https://github.com/kyma-incubator/compass/tree/master/components/connectivity-adapter).

 The Connector Service: